Income tax in Argentina

 Tax on Personal Assets (Impuesto sobre los bienes personales)

-Residents are liable to pay this tax on their net wealth, and the tax on personal assets is levied at a flat rate of 0.25%.
+Residents are liable to pay this tax on their net wealth, and the tax on personal assets is levied at progressive rates, from 0.25% to 0.75%.

 The municipality also imposes a charge of 0.55% for lighting, sweeping and cleaning services.

-Income and capital gains earned by companies are subject to corporate income tax at a flat rate of 30%.
+Income and capital gains earned by companies are subject to corporate income tax at a flat rate of 25% as of 01 January 2020.
 Income-generating expenses are deductible when calculating taxable income.

-The corporate income tax rate is 30% for the two fiscal years beginning 01 January 2018, and it will be reduced to 25% for the subsequent periods.
+The corporate income tax rate is 30% for the two fiscal years until 31 December 2019.